benfixit/catholic_hymnbook/content/the-day-of-wrath-that-day.md

 ---
-id: 607
+id: 372
-title: The Day of Wrath that Day
+title: The Day of Wrath that Day (Dies irae dies illa)
 ---

 1. The day of wrath, that day